chukShirley/laminas-ibmi-toolkit/docs/INSTALLATION.md

 * Install with Composer by running the following command from the project root:
 ```
-$ composer require club-seiden/zf3-ibmi-toolkit
+$ composer require club-seiden/laminas-ibmi-toolkit
 ```

 * Copy and rename configuration file
-    * Move zf3_ibmi_toolkit.global.php.dist from /config to your project's config/autoload directory
+    * Move laminas_ibmi_toolkit.global.php.dist from /config to your project's config/autoload directory
     * Rename the file by removing ".dist"

-* Add ZfIbmiToolkit to your list of modules
+* Add LaminasIbmiToolkit to your list of modules
     * example:
     ```
     <?php